 1. George Herbert, 5th Earl of Carnarvon

 The man who financed the excavation of King Tut's tomb was the first to succumb to the supposed curse.
 Lord Carnarvon accidentally tore open a mosquito bite while shaving and ended up dying of blood poisoning shortly thereafter.
 This occurred a few months after the tomb was opened and a mere six weeks after the press started reporting on the "mummy's curse," which was thought to afflict anyone associated with disturbing the mummy.
-Legend has it that when Lord Carnarvon died, all the lights in his house—or, according to some accounts, the lights in all of Cairo—mysteriously went out.
+Legend has it that when Lord Carnarvon died, all the lights in his house—or, according to some accounts, all the lights in Cairo—mysteriously went out.